 It used to be being a salesperson wasn’t a bad thing.

-It used to be retailers had extensive training departments that drilled UPT.
+Retailers used to have extensive training departments that drilled sales performance and key performance indicators (KPI) like UPT.

 That’s not now.

-No matter your size, are you giving your employees the tools they need to build real relationships that can increase units out the door?
+No matter the size of your retail business, you must give your employees the tools they need to build real relationships that can increase product out the door.

-The problem is that, without the proper retail training, few of them will provide customers with an exceptional experience.
+The problem is that few of them will provide customers with an exceptional experience without the proper training.

 And in a world of mediocrity, only exceptional will pay the bills.